 When David Lynch finally left in early 1967 (replaced by Larry Johnson), he formed the Original Platters, along with Zola Taylor and Paul Robi.
 Herb Reed remained with the Buck Ram Platters until 1969, when he too left to form his own group.

 Sonny Turner led the Buck Ram Platters for all of the 60s.
-When he left in 1970, Monroe Powell, formerly of Billy Ward's Dominoes, became lead singer as the group had some releases (as the Buck Ram Platters) on Ram's Buck Ram, Avalanche, and Antler labels.
+When he left in 1970, Monroe Powell, formerly of Billy Ward's Dominoes, became lead singer as the group had some releases (as the Buck Ram Platters) on on Ram's own labels: Buck Ram (for example, "Personality"/"Who's Sorry Now" in 1977), Avalanche (for example, "Sunday With You"/"If The World Loved" in 1973), Antler (for example, "Shake What Your Mama Gave You"/"You" in 1982), and Personality Lucky Buck (for example, "The Great Pretender"/"Baby Come Back Home" in December 1971).
 For twenty-five years Powell continued to front a group whose sound had long retained its power to evoke the memory of an age.

 Over the years, Tony Williams, Sonny Turner, Herb Reed, Zola Taylor, and Monroe Powell have all had Platters groups (so did loads of singers that you'd never identify with the Platters at all).
 It's been quite a lucrative franchise.